cs1302uga/cs1302-minesweeper-alpha/README.md

 #### Errors Related to Seed Files

 There are some errors that can occur with seed files.
-For the errors listed below, then the program should exit with exit `System.exit(1)` and the associated error message should be displayed to standard error (i.e., using `System.err` instead of `System.out`).
+For the errors listed below, the program should exit with exit `System.exit(1)` and the associated error message should be displayed to standard error (i.e., using `System.err` instead of `System.out`).
 After the program terminates, a user should be able to confirm the exit status of `1` using the `echo $?` command.